-This process includes interviews with stakeholders, a custom online survey for all, and interviews with a random sample of 10% of the employee population.
+This process included interviews with stakeholders, a custom online survey for all IST staff, and interviews with a random sample of 10% of the employee population.
+View Culture Report

 Step 2.
 Leadership Planning Meeting/Ongoing Coaching

-Upon survey close, we will hold an in-person leadership meeting to discuss the survey results, and next steps.
-And, throughout the culture change, we will have 60-minute coaching sessions every other week, eventually moving to once per month over time.
+Upon survey close, Civility Partners held an in-person leadership meeting to discuss the survey results, and next steps.
+And, throughout the culture change process, we are having 60-minute coaching sessions every other week, eventually moving to once per month over time.

 Step 3.
 Create an Action Team

 One mistake many company’s make in culture change is relying too heavily on the leadership team.
 While culture design starts at the top, employees should be more involved in change than most organizations allow.
-Civility Partners will work to select the right team members to represent all levels of the organization.
+Civility Partners has worked to select the right team members to represent all levels of the organization.
+Meet the Action Team

 Step 4.
 Develop Strategic Plan for Addressing Survey Data with Action Team

-We will work with the action team to identify strengths and opportunities for improvement in the survey, and then develop a strategic plan for solving them.
+Civility Partners will work with the action team to identify strengths and opportunities for improvement in the survey, and then develop a strategic plan for solving them.
 This is the first of three strategic plans. <insert link: Strategic Plan for Culture Change>

 Step 5.
 Create Department-Specific Core Values

-We will partner with the Action Team to develop core values, using insight provided by your workforce.
+Civility Partners, with The Action Team, will partner to develop core values, using insight provided by the IST workforce.
 Core values become the guiding light for culture change, as the Action Team then seeks to create plans around helping the workforce live those values.